waiterorg/Django-stripe/README.md

 3. Start the web server using the `python manage.py runserver` command.
 The app will be served at http://localhost:8000/ .
 4.run command `stripe listen --forward-to localhost:8000/webhooks/stripe`.
 5. go to http://localhost:8000/ and pay with email.
-6.subscription id and customer id saved in database.
+6.subscription id and customer id has save in database.